-California artist Deborah Valiquet Myers creates paintings that are a celebration of unpredictability.
-From the intuitive process itself to the experience of interpreting her work through the eyes of a viewer, the goal is to ignite something that sets off a resonance within.
-This joins the artist and viewer in a journey of discovery.
+I like to think that my paintings are a celebration of unpredictability.
+From the intuitive process itself to the experience of interpreting my work through the eyes of a viewer, the goal is to ignite something that sets off a resonance within.
+This joins us -artist and viewer- in a journey of discovery.

-Her work is found internationally in private and corporate collections.
-Over the past fifteen years she has worked extensively with collectors and gallery owners.
-Many of her pieces are created on a commission basis.
+My work can be found internationally in private and corporate collections.
+Over the past twenty five years I have worked extensively with collectors and gallery owners and many of my pieces are created on a commission basis.

 “Art is the greatest gift one can give.
 Not only does it enrich our daily lives, it gives us new worlds to explore.”